 If we flip this question on its head it can become easier to answer, what leads to unhappiness?
 I’m sure most of you could write a much longer list for this question.
-So in our quest for happiness perhaps it is easier to simply avoid things which make us unhappy, rather than just trying to do the things that we enjoy.
+So in our quest for happiness perhaps it is easier to simply avoid things that make us unhappy, rather than just trying to do the things that we enjoy.

 A cause of unhappiness and insecurity for many men is the size of their penis.
 Thankfully it is possible to increase the size of your downstairs.
 Using a Bathmate is a safe and discreet method that can be used to enlarge your penis.
-Within 3 months of frequent use you can expect your penis length to increase by half an inch as a bare minimum, further you can expect increases in thickness by of least 30 %.
-Like money, it’s not guaranteed that the increase in the size of your manhood will lead you to happiness, however it will certainly make you less unhappy.
-However it is guaranteed that if you don’t like the product and you return it within 60 days then a full refund is provided with no questions asked.
+Within 3 months of frequent use, you can expect your penis length to increase by half an inch as a bare minimum, further you can expect increases in thickness by at least 30 %.
+Like money, it’s not guaranteed that the increase in the size of your manhood will lead you to happiness, however, it will certainly make you less unhappy.
+However, it is guaranteed that if you don’t like the product and you return it within 60 days then a full refund is provided with no questions asked.
 So the Bathmate provides one method for many men to boost self-esteem and avoid being unhappy.